cerner/cerner.github.io/source/_posts/2016-11-23-alan-and-grace-an-origin-story.markdown

 encapsulate and promote a culture of innovation, forward thinking, and just plain fun.
 The creation of mascots Alan and Grace has been a big win for the passionate Cerner engineers dedicated to fostering Cerner’s Engineering culture.
-Alan and Grace represent a beacon of inspiration, providing icons that encapsulate and promote a culture of innovation, forward thinking, and just plain fun.

 {% img center /assets/2016-11-23-alan-and-grace-an-origin-story/alan-grace-2.png Alan and Grace %}